 2017 2016

-Prepayments: -
+Prepayments: · · · · · · · · · · · · · · · · · · ·

-Prepaid insurance 542,709 900,531
+Prepaid insurance 1 Ρ 542,709 900,531

-Prepaid taxes 548,850 310,714
+Prepaid taxes 2 548,850 310,714

 Advances to suppliers 116,802 96,417

 Prepaid freight cost 79,059 89,559

 Advances to employees 9,797 13,989

 Prepaid rent 9,162 3,660

 Noncurrent assets held for sale 3 90,629 -

 Others 4,125 5,186

-P 1,401,133 1,420,056
+Ρ 1,401,133 1,420,056

-&lt;sup>1 Prepaid insurance pertains to unamortized portion of payments on property, non-damage business interruption and political risks insurance.
+1 Prepaid insurance pertains to unamortized portion of payments on property, non-damage business interruption and political risks insurance.

-&lt;sup>2 Prepaid taxes include input VAT, property taxes, creditable withholding taxes, and licenses.
+2 Prepaid taxes include input VAT, property taxes, creditable withholding taxes, and licenses.

 3 (a) In December 2017, the Company has ceased its ready-mix concrete operations located in Manila Harbour Center.
 Accordingly, the Company decided to sell the machinery and equipment which were previously being used by the concrete operations.
 It was assessed by the management that these assets are not impaired before these were reclassified from property, machinery and equipment.
 As at December 31, 2017, the fair value less costs to sell of these assets is not lower than their carrying amount of P40,160; (b) In 2017, management decided to sell two of its marine vessels.
-The marine vessels were written-down to their recoverable amount before they were reclassified to noncurrent asset held for sale (see Note 18).
+The marine vessels were were inclusive on their recoverable amount before they were reclassified to noncurrent asset held for sale (see Note 18).
 As at December 31, 2017, the fair value less costs to sell is not lower than the vessels' carrying amount of P47,932 (see Note 18); and (c) The Company also identified other machinery and equipment as held for sale.
-It was assessed by the management that these assets are not impaired before these were reclassified from property, machinery and equipment.
-The fair value less costs to sell is not lower than their carrying amount of P2,537.
-Efforts to sell the aforementioned assets have started and a sale is expected to happen in 2018.
+It was assessed by the management that these assets are not impaired before these were reclassified from property, machinery and equipment as held for sale.
+It was assessed by the management that these assets are not impaired before these were reclassified from property, machinery and equipment as held for sale.
+It was assessed by the management that these assets are not impaired before these were reclassified from property, machinery and equipment as held for sale is expected to happen in 2018.